oroinc/documentation/user_guide/channel_guide.rst

   "**Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.

-  Channel types define a specific set of rules and settings which apply to the channel.
+  Channel types define a specific set of rules and settings that apply to the channel.

   Extending OroCRM with new channel types for specific needs is a proven practice, and the following channel types are available out of the box in the current version of the platform:

   - *B2B*: dedicated for managing B2B customer relations

-  - *Magento*: designed for Magento stores
+  - *Magento*: designed for :term:`Magento` stores

   - *Custom*: any other channels, subject to specific business needs"

 .. caution::

     Once you have selected *Magento* as a channel type, a new mandatory **Integration*** field will appear.
     Please see the :ref:`Magento Channel Integration <user-guide-magento-channel-integration>` guide  for more information.

 .. _user-guide-channel-guide-entities: